danaxthedax/webautomation-uv/README.md

-Daniel Axelsson Practice on Automation with Seleium.
+Welcome to Daniel Axelsson Practice on Automation with Seleium.

-based on UV and Python
+This project are using Python and UV for the package manager

+The project are testing two differnt websites
+From the terminal, you can run pytest commands
+To test both: pytest tests/
+To test InMontions: pytest tests/inmontions_test/
+To test saucedemo: pytest tests/saucedemo_test/

 To Do list:

 chat with Sales.py
 - Enter vaild name and email
-- Enter all text fields and send login.py
+- Enter all text fields and send

-- Login with invalid username
-- Login with vaild username and invaild password
-- Login with valid user with vaild password sumit an order.py
+sumit an order.py for saucedemo
 - Sumit order without login in
 - Sumit order when login in

-create user
-* kolla upp emaillib för skapa emails